xiki808/skill-homeassistant/README.md

 based off the original code from https://github.com/BongoEADGC6/mycroft-home-assistant, spun off my own version since they seem to be inactive.

+See https://geekedoutsolutions.com/using-home-assistant-with-mycroft-ai-for-home-automation for a general overview of Mycroft AI and Home Assistant

 # Updates
 Now confirmed working for 18.2.6 beta.
 Make sure you have your home assistant settings filled out on home.mycroft.ai.